-Food Storage: Basics You MUST Have to Start Your Food Storage Plan Off Right
+How (and What) to Store Food for Emergencies: 20 Basics You MUST Have to Start Your Food Storage Off Right

-Things to Take into Account Before You Start Your Food Storage
+Things to Think About Before You Start Storing Food for the Long-Term

 Deciding what foods to store away for a crisis is really not a simple decision.
 Since you don't know what kind of emergency you're storing food for, you really need to assume the worst case scenario: That you won't be able to go to the store for anything.
 I could go into all the potential things that could create this kind of situation, but that's for a different article.